On This Page

 How do I place items on reserve for my class?

-- Submit the online Library Course Reserves Form.
+- Submit the online Course Reserves Form.
+This form is required for Library staff to process your request.

 - Bring any personally or departmentally owned items to the Circulation Desk at Barber Library.